 1934: Feminist and publisher Gloria Steinem, who became nationally recognized as a leader of the women's liberation movement in the late 1960s and 1970s, is born in Toledo, Ohio.
 Steinem was a columnist for New York magazine and co-founded Ms. magazine and the Women's Media Center, an organization that works to amplify the voices of women in the media.

-1931: Nine young black males are arrested in Paint Rock, Ala., and accused of raping two white women.
-The case was first heard in Scottsboro, Ala., earning the group the name "The Scottsboro Boys," in three rushed trials, where the defendants received poor legal representation.
+1931: Nine young black males are arrested in Paint Rock, Alabama, and accused of raping two white women.
+The case was first heard in Scottsboro, Alabama, earning the group the name "The Scottsboro Boys," in three rushed trials, where the defendants received poor legal representation.
 The cases were ultimately tried three times, each time resulting in guilty verdicts despite one of the alleged victims admitting to fabricating the rape story.
 Charges were finally dropped for four of the nine defendants, with sentences for the rest ranging from 75 years in prison to death.
 The case is now widely considered a miscarriage of justice that led to the end of all-white juries in the South.

 1928: Astronaut Jim Lovell, most famous as the commander of the Apollo 13 mission, which suffered a critical failure en route to the moon but was brought back safely to Earth by the efforts of the crew and mission control, is born in Cleveland, Ohio.
 Lovell was also the command module pilot of Apollo 8, the first Apollo mission to enter lunar orbit, and received the Congressional Space Medal of Honor and the Presidential Medal of Freedom.

 1918: French composer Claude Debussy, one of the most prominent figures associated with Impressionist music, dies of rectal cancer at the age of 55 in Paris, France.